 FMLA during Maternity Leave

-FMLA provides important maternity leave benefits.
+FMLA during maternity leave provides important job protection benefits.
 Covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons:

 - Taking care of your newly born infant